teamforage/forage-android-sdk/README.md

 ###### `TokenizeEBTCardParams`

 - `foragePANEditText` (_required_): A reference to the the `ForagePANEditText` Element that you added to your view.
 This is needed to extract the card number text.
-- `customerId`: A unique ID for the end customer making the payment.
+- `customerId`: A unique ID for the customer making the payment.
 If you use your internal customer ID, then we recommend that you hash the value before sending it on the payload.
-- `reusable`: An optional boolean value indicating whether the same card can be used to make multiple payments, set to `true` by default.
+- `reusable`: An optional boolean value indicating whether the same card can be used to create multiple payments, set to `true` by default.

 ###### Example `tokenizeEBTCard()` request